 Clothing strategy for the Camino: walking and resting clothes

 Think of your clothing essentials strategy in two components: a walking “uniform” and resting or sleeping “uniform.”

 You only need one or two items in each category.
 This will make you realize how little you really need to bring in the clothing department.
 More on how this works in practice below.

 Focus on the feet.
 Ankles and knees, too.

 Your Camino packing strategy should absolutely take into consideration the threat of blisters, sore feet, and weak ankles.
 These are real threats to your enjoyment.

-If you are certain to have unstable ankles or knees, bring your brace.
+If you are certain to have unstable ankles or knees, bring a brace to offer extra support.
 You can also buy ankle braces and knee braces in pharmacies along the Camino.
 The moment you begin to feel something, put on the ankle brace and wear it regularly.
 There is no shame, only foresight.
-After Dan twisted his ankle, an ankle brace was essential to recovery and comfort.
+After Dan twisted his ankle a couple of weeks into our Camino, an ankle brace was essential to recovery and comfort.